A Stellar Dynamical Mass Measurement of the Supermassive Black Hole in NGC 3258: Observations and Data Reduction

-Using the averaged point source, we fit the PSF in 1D and 2D using the MUSE NFM adaptive optics corrected PSF (Psfao) model from the Modelization of the Adaptive Optics Psf in PYthon (MAOPPY) library.
+Using the averaged point source, we fit the PSF in 1D and 2D using the MUSE NFM AO-corrected PSF (Psfao) model from the Modelization of the Adaptive Optics Psf in PYthon (MAOPPY) library.
 In general, AO PSFs can be well approximated by Moffat functions \citep{Trujillo2001,Moffat1969}, but we used the Psfao model because of its flexibility.
-A full mathematical description of the Psfao model is presented in \citet{Fetick2019} and extensions to other instruments, such as Keck AO, SOUL at LBT, CANARY, and the WHT and GEMS/GSAOI at GEMINI, are presented in \citet{Beltramo2020}.
-The main features of this model are that (1) telescopic pupil diffraction and telescope phase aberrations are taken into account, (2) the model describes the two component AO PSF: Gaussian-like peak with a turbulent halo, (3) the model supports elliptical asymmetry, (4) the turbulent halo can be estimated outside the telescope FoV, and (5) the model can manage under-sampled PSFs \citep{Fetick2019}.
+A full mathematical description of the Psfao model is presented in \citet{Fetick2019} and extensions to other instruments, such as Keck AO, SOUL at Large Binocular Telescope, CANARY, and the William Herschel Telescope (WHT) and GEMS/GSAOI at GEMINI, are presented in \citet{Beltramo2020}.
+The main features of this model are that (1) telescopic pupil diffraction and telescope phase aberrations are taken into account, (2) the model describes the two-component AO PSF, which is composed of a Gaussian-like peak and a turbulent halo, (3) the model supports elliptical asymmetry, (4) the turbulent halo can be estimated outside the telescope FoV, and (5) the model can manage undersampled PSFs \citep{Fetick2019}.
 This model has also been used with success in several other works \citep[e.g.,][]{Fetick2020, Gottgens2021, Massari2020, Schreiber2020}.
-Figure~\ref{fig: psf_nfm} shows the 1D Psfao fit for an azimuthal mean of the averaged point source (top left), and the residuals of the fit (bottom left).
+Figure~\ref{fig: psf_nfm} shows the 1D Psfao fit for an azimuthal mean of the averaged point source (top left) and the residuals of the fit (bottom left).
 Also shown in Figure~\ref{fig: psf_nfm} is the averaged point source (top right), the 2D Psfao fit (center right), and the residuals (bottom right).
-The resultant PSF has a FWHM of $0.035\arcsec$ The parameters for this fit are provided in Table~\ref{tab: nfm_psf}.
+The resultant PSF has an FWHM of $0.035\arcsec$ The parameters for this fit are provided in Table~\ref{tab: nfm_psf}.